Milwaukee Bucks: 2015–present

 In 2017, as part of the NBA's new protocol for uniforms, with each team allotted 5 different uniform sets, the Bucks added to their regular home (now "Association" white) and road (now "Icon" green) uniforms, as well as their alternate black ("Statement") uniforms.
 For their retro uniform, the Bucks went with a replica version of their inaugural home uniforms from 1968 to 1970, as part of the Bucks celebrating their 50th season in the NBA.
 In addition, the Bucks were also given new "City" uniforms, conceived by Nike as a way of commemorating each of the NBA teams' city history and pride.
 The "City" uniforms, dubbed "Cream City" uniforms, featured cream-colored jerseys and shorts, with the "Cream City Rainbow" running horizontally along the front of the uniform, with the Bucks logo in the middle.
 The "Cream City Rainbow" was also on the shorts, shaped in an "M" on both sides that are part of the regular Bucks' uniform design.

 For the 2018–19 season, Milwaukee's "City" uniform will pay homage to Robert Indiana's famous MECCA court, featuring yellow, beige and red as base colors and light blue and forest green on the hem of the shorts.
 "Bucks" is written vertically on the right while the number is on the left; both are in forest green with lime green trim.
 The Bucks would also wear an "Earned" uniform by virtue of qualifying in the 2018 playoffs; this uniform is essentially the "City" uniform but with the visual elements of red with green stripes, inspired from the 1977–1985 "Irish Rainbow" home uniform.

 The Bucks made slight updates to the black "Statement" uniform prior to the 2019–20 season.
 It was essentially a black version of the team's 2017–18 "City" uniform, with the exception of the "Fear the Deer" insignia on the beltline and near the jock tag.

 The Bucks' 2019–20 "City" uniform again used a cream base, this time with a stylized "Cream City" wordmark in front.
 Blue, cream and green stripes run through the piping while a giant "M" insignia is featured on the shorts.
-These uniforms are a nod to the team’s fondness of the cream-colored brick buildings which surround the city of Milwaukee.
+These uniforms are a nod to the team's fondness of the cream-colored brick buildings which surround the city of Milwaukee.
+This uniform was brought back for the 2025–26 season.